Title: Exhibit Developer

-- Leading or working with exhibition teams to transform social, historical, and educational concepts into tangible ideas that can be executed in an exhibition or other interpretive format which appeals to the CHS’s target audiences.
+- Leading or assisting with exhibition projects to transform social, historical, and educational concepts into tangible ideas that can be executed in an exhibition (physical and/or virtual) or other interpretive format which appeals to the CHS’s target audiences.

 - Participating in the planning and implementation of audience testing and evaluation related to exhibits and other interpretive projects.

-- Performing primary and secondary research, including searching for and tracking graphics, artifacts, and library materials needed for project purposes.
+- Performing primary and secondary research, including searching for and tracking graphics, artifacts, and library materials.